hypo69/hypo/docs/raw_rst_from_gemini/product/product.md

 ## ~~~~~~~~~~~~~
 """ module: src.product """
 """  Class `Product`.
 Interaction between website, product, and PrestaShop.
 @details Defines the behavior of a product in the project.
-This class manages interactions with product data, leveraging the PrestaShop API and other related modules like `Category`.
-It inherits from `ProductFields` for product-specific data handling and `Prestashop` for PrestaShop API operations.
 """

 from __init__ import gs
 from src.endpoints.prestashop import Prestashop